MUSEUM

 Visit the Museum

-- The Topaz Museum is located at 55 West Main
+- The Topaz Museum is located at 55 West Main, Delta, Utah

 - Hours are Monday – Saturday 10:00 AM to 5:00 PM

-- Directions to the Historic Site: The address of the on-site monument is 11000 W 4500 N Rd, Delta, UT 84624.
+- Address of the Topaz National Historic Landmark: 11000 W 4500 N Rd, Delta, UT.
 Please enter this address into your GPS instead of simply typing “Topaz.”

 - ADA Accessibility Information